kimon2199/Computational-Neurodynamics-25-Coursework/README.md

 ## Class Architecture

-We decided to create a class that represents a modular network of Izhikevich neurons, as there are many parameters that are shared between functions.
+We decided to create a class (`ModularNetwork`) that represents a modular network of Izhikevich neurons, as there are many parameters that are shared between functions.
 We divided the code into several private methods and helper functions to improve readability and reusability.
 The public methods are `generate_modular_network`, to create the basic network structure; `run_simulation`, to simulate the behaviour of the network over time, and all the different necessary plotting functions.
 An overview of the class attributes and methods goes as follows:

 ### Attributes